This Month in a Nutshell

 Mowing the Lawn

-Regular mowing is the key to a great lawn; once a week if possible where moisture is good with the added benefit of being able to drop the mowing height a little.
-If, on the other hand things are dry then raise the mowing height (to the highest if necessary) to conserve moisture.
-In dry times you can also mow with the box off to recycle the clippings but check no weeds are seeding and the mower instructions allow this.
+Regular mowing is the key to a great lawn; if possible, moisture is good once a week, with the added benefit of dropping the mowing height a little.
+If, on the other hand, things are dry, then raise the mowing height (to the highest if necessary) to conserve moisture.
+In dry times, you can also mow with the box off to recycle the clippings, but check that no weeds are seeding, and the mower instructions allow this.

 Mowers